Christian Walker Player Props: Diamondbacks vs. Giants

 Christian Walker At The Plate

-- Among qualified hitters in MLB, his batting average ranks 56th, his on-base percentage ranks 55th, and he is ninth in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 63rd, his on-base percentage ranks 55th, and he is 11th in the league in slugging.

-- In 40.2% of his games this year, Walker has notched at least one RBI.
-In 15 of those games (14.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.
+- In 39.8% of his games this year, Walker has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in eight contests.

-- In 48 of 102 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.